 At Gep TOTs Dental Group Tissue clinic, we pride ourselves on being experts at what we do.
-Our experienced pediatric dentist is able to quickly diagnose and treat posterior tongue tie so your baby can feed and grow healthy.
+Our experienced dentists are able to quickly diagnose and treat posterior tongue tie so your baby can feed and grow healthy.

-Are you worried your infant or child might have posterior tongue tie?
+Are you worried your infant or child might have a posterior tongue tie?
 Keep reading below to learn more about the signs, symptoms and treatments for tongue tie.
-Or contact us today to book a consultation with our pediatric dentist in Woodbridge.
+Or contact us today to book a consultation with our dentist/pediatric dentist.

-Posterior tongue tie is the less common form of tongue tie.
-In both conditions, the tongue is anchored down and restricted in movement.
-However, unlike with the more common condition, anterior tongue tie, a posterior tongue tie is hidden under the mucus lining of the mouth and is not easily visible without manually lifting the tongue up.
+The tongue is anchored down and restricted in movement.
+However, unlike with the more easily recognized of, anterior tongue tie, a posterior tongue tie can be hidden under the mucus lining of the mouth and is not easily visible without manually lifting the tongue up.